dengdenglele/debian-setup/setup-server-client.md

 sudo apt install ufw
 # allow port 22, otherwise SSH does not work
 sudo ufw allow ssh
-# check if open port 22 rule was successfully set up
+# check if open port 22 rule was successfully added
-sudo ufw status
+sudo ufw show added
 # activate firewall, if and only if port 22 rule was allowed in previous command
 sudo ufw enable
 # check again if port 22 is open AND firewall is enabled